bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

   - "python"
 ---

-Functions are one of the most versatile tools in any python programmer's toolbox.
+Functions are one of the most versatile tools in any Python programmer's toolbox.
 They enable code reuse and provide a form of abstraction.

-Python offers flexibility in terms of function creation.
-It also comes with different types of functions.
-In this article, I will be discussing the different types of functions you will encounter as a python developer.
+Python offers many different types of functions.
+In this article, I will be discussing the different types of functions you will encounter as a Python developer.

 ## Impure Functions